oclipa/csharp-cheat-sheet/README.md

 Most scripting languages are weakly typed (such as JavaScript)

 C# is strongly typed because:
-  * All types are known at compile time.
+  * All types are known at compile-time.
 Don’t be confused by `dynamic` here, this is still a type (just a special one).
   * An `int` cannot be used instead of a `string`, where a `string` is needed
-  * You receive a compile time error if the right type is not used.
+  * You receive a compile-time error if the right type is not used.

 </div>
 </div>